johnoneworks/aima-exercises/chapter-2/chapter-2.md

 Solution 15
 I think we need to add a new state to the maps, UNDEFINED.
 Then code change should be minimal, just not moving when we find that a move to a square is undefined.

+Exercise 16
+The vacuum environments in the preceding exercises have all been deterministic.
+Discuss possible agent programs for each of the following stochastic versions:
+1. Murphy’s law: twenty-five percent of the time, the Suck action fails to clean the floor if it is dirty and deposits dirt onto the floor if the floor is clean.
+How is your agent program affected if the dirt sensor gives the wrong answer 10% of the time?
+2. Small children: At each time step, each clean square has a 10% chance of becoming dirty.
+Can you come up with a rational agent design for this case?

+Solution 16
+1. Suck more times
+2. Add a state for amount of time elapsed and then make rounds after a set time